lebigot/realtime_annotate/README.rst

 - **Stopping** the annotation process is done with the space key.
 If a player controller is used (``--player`` option), the player is stopped.

-**Existing annotations** with time stamps around the current annotation timer are displayed in the "Next annotation" field and in the "Previous annotations" list (see the screenshot_).
-The user can thus see what annotations have already been entered.
-The next annotation is *highlighted during one second* before it **scrolls down** to the list of previous annotations (and is replaced by the new next annotation, if any).

 Annotation file format
 ======================